suffolklibraries/sljekyll/events-activities/sporting-memories/volunteer-for-sporting-memories/index.md

 * [Group supporter role profile](/assets/pdf/sporting-memories-group-supporter.pdf) (PDF)
 * [One to one supporter role profile](/assets/pdf/sporting-memories-one-to-one-supporter.pdf) (PDF)

 The Sporting Memories Network team and Suffolk project coordinator will provide you with ongoing training and support to ensure you have everything you need for a fun, rewarding and enjoyable volunteering experience.
-This includes an **induction at Quay Place, Key Street, Ipswich, on 23 January from 10am - 2pm.**

 The Sporting Memories Network facilitates sporting reminiscence groups for wellbeing all over the world with easy-to-use products and services.
 As a volunteer with the Sporting Memories Network, you can expect: